Why Are Bees Important?

 I typed in that question in Answers.com and got the following answer:

 “Flowers and other plants would no longer be pollinated causing most plants to die off, lowering the oxygen levels on the earth killing several types of animals, which leads to lower carbon dioxide, killing even more plants and lowering the oxygen levels even lower until the earth reaches climax instability, killing us all…. just kidding (about the killing us all part anyway).”

-Okay, so a little dramatic, but still there is obviously reason for concern.
+Okay, so a little dramatic, but still, there is a reason for concern.
 We do everything that we can to make sure that we do not lower the population of Honey Bees in our area.
-We get calls all the time for us to kill what people call Yellow Jackets, wasps or hornets, only to find that they actually have Honey Bees.
-Our policy is to never exterminate a Honey Bee nest unless it is posing a real threat to humans.
+We get calls all the time for us to kill what people call Yellow Jackets, wasps, or hornets, only to find that they have Honey Bees.
+Our policy is never to exterminate a Honey Bee nest unless it is posing a real threat to humans.
 For example, if a nest was above a doorway in a school and kids were getting stung.
 Since about 3% of the population is fatally allergic to bee stings, this would give us reason to exterminate the nest.
-However, even in circumstances like this, we would always suggest calling a beekeeper first.
+However, even in the circumstances like this, we would always suggest calling a beekeeper first.
 Most of them in the Portland metro area will come and take a Honey Bee colony out for free.